Kingston St Mary: Landmarks

 The manor house on Lodes Lane dates from around 1560.
 It was originally known as Lodes and was probably built for Robert Knight whose descendants subsequently altered it.

-Tetton House dates from 1790 and was enlarged and mainly rebuilt in 1924-6 by Harry Stuart Goodhart-Rendel for H M Herbert.
+Tetton House dates from 1790 and was enlarged and mainly rebuilt in 1924-6 by Harry Stuart Goodhart-Rendel for H. M. Herbert.

-The Grange was built around 1862, by Sir George Gilbert Scott for Mr Steele Perkins, and was visited by the future prime minister Anthony Eden during his holidays.
+The Grange was built around 1862, by Sir George Gilbert Scott for Steele Perkins, and was visited by the future prime minister Anthony Eden during his holidays.
 It was later converted into an old peoples home.
 It is unlikely that the Grange was built by Scott but according to letters from Scott's architect Richard Coad, Scott did 'trifling alterations to a small house for Mr Perkins'.

-Kingston St Mary, has long been home to a country & folk music festival located at Yarford Farm, named Yarstock.
-Having run since the mid 2000s, the festival has taken on cult status in some circles.
+The Grange is now owned by Taunton School.

 Religious sites

 The Church of St Mary in Kingston St Mary on the Quantock Hills dates from the 13th century but the tower is from the early 16th century and was reroofed in 1952, with further restoration 1976–8.
-It is a 3-stage crenellated tower, with crocketed pinnacles with bracketed pinnacles set at angles, decorative pierced merlons, and set back buttresses crowned with pinnacles.
-The decorative "hunky-punks" are perched high on the corners.
+It is a three-stage crenellated tower, with crocketed pinnacles with bracketed pinnacles set at angles, decorative pierced merlons, and set back buttresses crowned with pinnacles.
+The decorative "hunky punks" are perched high on the corners.
 There may be so named because the carvings are hunkering (squatting) and punch (short and thick).
 They serve no function, unlike gargoyles which carry off water.
 The churchyard includes tombs of the Warre family who owned nearby Hestercombe House.